Skip to content

 In detail.
 If you object, we may no longer process your personal data, except where we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or for the establishment, exercise or defense of legal claims.

-Right of access (Article 15 of the GDPR)
+Right of Access (Article 15 of the GDPR)

 • the purposes of the processing;

-• the categories of personal data concerned by the processing;
+• the categories of personal data concerned;

 • the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations;

-• where possible, the envisaged period for which the personal data will be stored or, if this is not possible, the criteria used to determine that period;
+• where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;

 • the right to lodge a complaint with a supervisory authority;

-Right of rectification (Article 16 of the GDPR)
+Right to Rectification (Article 16 of GDPR)

-• the personal data are no longer necessary for the purposes for which they were collected or processed;
+• the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed;

 • you object to the processing pursuant to Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or you object to the processing pursuant to Article 21(2) of the GDPR;